-Our fall 2015 symposium will be on “The Politics of Water.”
+Our fall 2015 symposium will be on “Water: Ethics, Politics, and Law.”
 Check back for more information soon.

 Past Felician Institute Fall Symposia